 The course covers topics such as Photojournalism and Documentary, Visual Identity, Essentials of Photography and Storytelling: Words & Images.

 2. Masters of PhotoJournalism and Documentary Photography by the University of Arts, London

-The master’s program of photojournalism and documentary photography is hosted by the London College of Communication.
+The master’s program of photojournalism and documentary photography is hosted in London by the London College of Communication.
 As a 45 week course, it is designed to help budding creatives expand their practice and challenge the potential of the medium.